What’s New

 Filter by bounty eligibility

-View changes - shows changes to the program scope or reward tables.
+View changes - shows changes to the groups, program scope, or reward tables.

 Key Differences From the Old Flow